To see an archived version of daily vaccination data that ran from January through June 2021, go here.

 Are the vaccines safe for pregnant or nursing women?

-How much will it cost to get the vaccine?
+How much does it cost to get the vaccine?

 Under Operation Warp Speed, the U.S. government contributed billions of dollars for the development of vaccines, and ordered hundreds of millions of doses.
 Federal health officials have pledged that vaccinations will be made available free of charge to all Americans.
-The Minnesota Department of Health has confirmed that vaccines will be provided to people at no cost.
+The Minnesota Department of Health has confirmed that vaccines will be provided to people at no cost, though health insurers may be billed.

 Will vaccinations be mandatory?